 About Jennifer Gregory

 Jennifer Gregory is a stay-at-home mom and the writer behind the blog, The Runaway Mama.
+Her writing has been published on Scary Mommy, Club Mid, Mamalode, Sammiches and Psych Meds, BonBon Break, and The Good Men Project to name a few, and she has been featured on the TODAY Parents weekly “Best Parenting Posts on Facebook” list.
 She wouldn’t want to be anywhere else except home raising her two boys, but like the little bunny in Margaret Wise Brown’s classic book, she sometimes wants to run away.
-Read more at The Runaway Mama, find her on Facebook, and follow her on Twitter.
+Read more at The Runaway Mama, and find her on Facebook and Twitter.